Authentic Relating & Circling

 Garrett Rokosh he/him

-Garrett’s authentic relating journey started in 2018 when feeling depressed, numb and lonely at the end of business school he found his way into a AR games night.
-He left that night completely blown open, glowing, with a cathartic sense that those people had gotten to know him deeper than any of his closest friends.
+Garrett’s journey with Authentic Relating began six years ago when he was feeling depressed, numb, and lonely at the end of business school.
+He stumbled upon an Authentic Relating (AR) games night that left him completely transformed—he was glowing with a cathartic sense that these strangers had come to know him more deeply than his closest friends.
 He was hooked.

-Aside from AR and Circling, he completed a two year deep nature connection and cultural repair immersion with Wisdom of the Earth Wilderness School, a psychotheraputic training in Compassionate Inquiry with Dr. Gabor Mate, and is currently completing a Masters of Counselling Psychology at Yorkville University.
-His weekly jobs include mentoring youth at Thriving Roots Wilderness School and integrating authentic relating into the corporate world with his company, Social Architect.
-Some of his corporate clients have included Masterclass, Chan Zuckerberg Initiative, Burning Man and Mindvalley.
+In addition to his work in AR and Circling, Garrett completed a two-year deep nature connection and cultural repair apprenticeship with Wisdom of the Earth Wilderness School.
+He has also completed psychotherapeutic training in Compassionate Inquiry with Dr. Gabor Maté and is currently pursuing a Master’s in Counselling Psychology at Yorkville University.
+He mentors youth at Thriving Roots Wilderness School and founded Social Architect, which uses these social technologies to increase human connection and conscious leadership in the corporate world.
+His clients have included MasterClass, the Chan Zuckerberg Initiative, Burning Man, Mindvalley, and more.

 For a deeper dive into Garrett, check out his life vision.